Responsibility for the September 11 attacks: Al-Qaeda statements after attacks

-Al-Qaeda's spokesman, Sulaiman Abu Ghaith, said in a video sent to al Jazeera and broadcast in October 2001 the following:
+Al-Qaeda's spokesman, Sulaiman Abu Ghaith, said in a video sent to Al Jazeera and broadcast in October 2001 the following:

 Osama bin Laden statements after attacks

 Prior to his death on May 2, 2011, the FBI listed bin Laden as one of the "10 Most Wanted" in connection with several incidents including the USS Cole bombing and the 1998 United States embassy bombings in East Africa.
 The FBI's "FBI Most Wanted Terrorists" poster does not specifically hang responsibility for 9/11 on bin Laden, instead it only states "Bin Laden is a suspect in other terrorist attacks throughout the world."
 FBI spokesman Rex Tomb said, however: "There's no mystery here.
 They could add 9/11 on there, but they have not because they don't need to at this point. ...
 There is a logic to it", namely, the long-standing practice of only putting criminal charges on the notice.
 Bin Laden was charged with the 1998 embassy bombings, not 9/11.
 David N. Kelley, the former U.S. attorney in New York who dealt with terrorism-related cases at the time of bin Laden's indictment for the 1998 bombings, explained that, "It might seem a little strange from the outside, but it makes sense from a legal point of view.
 If I were in government, I'd be troubled if I were asked to put up a wanted picture where no formal charges had been filed, no matter who it was."

-Immediately after September 11, 2001, bin Laden praised the attacks, but denied responsibility for them.
-On September 16, 2001, an Al Jazeera news presenter read a message purportedly signed by Osama bin Laden, in which the following words were stated: "I stress that I have not carried out this act, which appears to have been carried out by individuals with their own motivation."
+The FBI later added Bin Laden's authorship of 9/11 to his database.